 Guidelines for early childhood services and schools

-1. Allergy New Zealand advocates a collaborative approach, and has produced the Allergy and Anaphylaxis Guidelines for Early Childhood Services and Schools as a resource for educators, staff, public health nurses and school nurses, as well as students, parents and caregivers.
+1. Allergy New Zealand published the Allergy and Anaphylaxis Guidelines for Early Childhood Services and Schools in 2011 as a resource for educators, staff, public health nurses and school nurses, as well as students, parents and caregivers.
+These are currently being reviewed and updated.
+However they can be downloaded here as a pdf.

 School-age students with complex health needs may be eligible for High Health Needs Funding through the Ministry of Education.
 It is important to note that the school is responsible for making the application, in consultation with the parent/caregiver, and will need up-to-date medical information from the child/student’s medical specialist.
 Further information can be found on the Ministry’s website.